-Rooted in Baptist history 400 years ago, the declared founder of the first Baptist church, Thomas Helwys, strove to faithfully follow the New Testament scriptures, and those beliefs challenge Baptists today to reconsider their core beliefs.
+Rooted in Baptist history four hundred years ago, the declared founder of the first Baptist church, Thomas Helwys, strove to faithfully follow the New Testament Scriptures, and those beliefs challenge Baptists today to reconsider their core beliefs.
 This article is intended to be a friendly article encouraging Baptists to reexamine their beliefs according to the Scriptures.

-Yet, the title of “Baptist” was never used by Thomas Helwys, but rather Helwys repeatedly referred to the Church as “the churches of Christ” (Helwys, Thomas.
+The title of “Baptist” was never used by Thomas Helwys, but rather Helwys repeatedly referred to the church as “the churches of Christ” (Helwys, Thomas.
 In The Mystery of Iniquity.
-P.10, 12, 36, 56-58, 60, 66-67, 81, 84, 99-100, 113).
-Helwys’ doctrinal beliefs are the same as the churches of Christ today.
+P. 10, 12, 36, 56–58, 60, 66–67, 81, 84, 99–100, 113).
+Helwys’s doctrinal beliefs appear to be exactly the same as the churches of Christ today.
 The following consists of quotes from Helwys regarding baptism and salvation: